List of Tohoku Initiatives

 MIT Japan 3/11 Initiative

-Architecture / Participation, University
+Architecture / Participation, Academic

 This Initiative, established by the MIT-Japan Program at the Center for International Studies, will provide a mechanism for faculty and student exchange between MIT and universities in the Tohoku region for the study and implementation of disaster-resilient planning.